 MATH1012 Mathematical Theory and Methods]

 - Contact hours

-- lectures: average 3 hours per week; tutorials: 1 hour per week; project/lab work: 24 hours per semester
+- Lectures: 3 hours per week; Tutorials: 1 hour per week; Project/Laboratory Work: 24 hours per semester

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.

 - Books and other material wherever listed may be subject to change.
 Book lists relating to 'Preliminary reading', 'Recommended reading' and 'Textbooks' are, in most cases, available at the University Co-operative Bookshop (from early January) and appropriate administrative offices for students to consult.
 Where texts are listed in the unit description above, an asterisk (*) indicates that the book is available in paperback.